UVStyle-Net: Unsupervised Few-shot Learning of 3D Style Similarity Measure for B-Reps: Experiments Results

-For comparison with other representation types and encoders, we use MeshCNN \cite{Hanocka2019} for meshes, and Pointnet++ \cite{Qi2017} for point clouds.
+For comparison with other representations and encoders, we use MeshCNN \cite{Hanocka2019}, and Pointnet++ \cite{Qi2017}.
 We use Pointnet++ over DGCNN \cite{Wang2019b} or Pointnet \cite{Qi} since we are drawing upon 2D style literature.
 DGCNN aggregates intermediate layer activations according to locality in feature space rather than coordinate space, and Pointnet does not perform hierarchical pooling, thus Pointnet++ is a closer point cloud generalization of the 2D CNN approach used in \cite{Gatys2016}.
 In mesh and point cloud representations, there is no information regarding local grouping of samples, thus it is not possible to apply face-wise re-centering, so we use instance normalization for the extracted activations throughout.

-For comparison against existing SOTA, knowing of no existing unsupervised B-Rep style learning methods, as a baseline we use the geometric style embedding of PSNet \cite{Cao2020}, without the colour inputs, which we refer to as PSNet*.
-PSNet performs geometric and colour style transfer on point clouds without surface normal.
-Its use of a pre-trained encoder allows us to adapt it to completely unsupervised settings by pre-training the encoder through point cloud reconstruction rather than content classification as proposed.
-Further details in \autoref{app:models}.
+For comparison against SOTA, knowing of no existing unsupervised B-Rep style learning methods, as a baseline we use the geometric style embedding of PSNet \cite{Cao2020}, without the colour inputs, which we refer to as PSNet*.
+PSNet performs geometric and colour style transfer on point clouds without surface normals.
+Its architecture allows us to pre-train its encoder using point cloud reconstruction in a completely unsupervised settings rather than content classification as proposed.
+See \autoref{app:models} for further details.